Distributed Edge Coloring with Small Palettes and a Special Case of the Constructive Lov\'asz Local Lemma: Introduction

 We cannot hope to use fewer than $\Delta+1$ colors on general graphs.
 Vizing~\cite{Vizing64} proved that $\Delta+1$ suffices for any graph, and Holyer~\cite{Holyer81} proved that it is NP-hard to tell if a graph is $\Delta$-colorable.
 The best \emph{sequential} $(\Delta+1)$-edge coloring algorithms~\cite{Arjomandi82,GabowNKLT85} run in $O(\min\{\Delta m\log n, \, m\sqrt{n\log n}\})$ time and are not suited for implementation in the $\LOCAL$ model.
-When the palette size is $\Delta + o(\sqrt{\Delta})$, a natural way to solve the problem~\cite{Arjomandi82,GabowNKLT85} is to begin with any maximal partial coloring, and then iteratively \emph{recolor} portions of the graph (e.g., along ``augmenting paths'') so that at least one uncolored edge can be legally colored.
+When the palette size is small a natural way to solve the coloring problem~\cite{Arjomandi82,GabowNKLT85} is to begin with any maximal partial coloring, and then iteratively \emph{recolor} portions of the graph (e.g., along ``alternating paths'') so that at least one uncolored edge can be legally colored.
 This approach was successfully employed by Panconesi and Srinivasan~\cite{PanconesiS95} in their distributed algorithm for Brooks' theorem, which states that any graph with $\Delta \ge 3$ having no $(\Delta+1)$-cliques is $\Delta$-vertex colorable.
-They proved that for \underline{any} partial coloring, there exists an augmenting path with length $O(\log_\Delta n)$, and that given a $(\Delta+1)$-vertex coloring, a $\Delta$-vertex coloring could be computed in $O(\log^2 n\log_\Delta n)$ additional time.
+They proved that for \emph{any} partial coloring, there exists an alternating path with length $O(\log_\Delta n)$, and that given a $(\Delta+1)$-vertex coloring, a $\Delta$-vertex coloring could be computed in $O(\log^2 n\log_\Delta n)$ additional time.
+This bound was recently improved by Ghaffari et al.~\cite{GhaffariHKM18}, which offers some improved $\Delta$-vertex coloring algorithms.

 {\mathsf{MIS}} {\mathsf{WeakMIS}}